ChenS0407/test/reference/faqs/pipelines/error/plugin.md

    The build machine uses Ugit

-   Blue Shield needs to use native git pull code.
-If the builder uses Ugit, the Blue Shield checkout will fail.
+   BKCI needs to use native git pull code.
+If the builder uses Ugit, the BKCI checkout will fail.
 You need to reinstall native git.

    ## Q3: Failed to obtain credentials